thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 </label>
 ```

-_This is just the way the built-in TextField interactor is configured.
+_This is just the way the predefined TextField interactor is configured.
 It is possible to modify pre-existing interactors such as this TextField interactor or create your own interactors from scratch to suit your needs.
 We will be going over how you can do all of this on the [Writing Interactors](/docs/interactors/write-your-own) page._
 :::

 You can think of the locator as the "default filter" since filters and locators both provide the same functionality.
-The reason why BigTest offers both solutions is convenience, because having to pass in an object for each interactor can get repetitive.
+The reason why Interactors offers both solutions is convenience, because having to pass in an object for each interactor can get repetitive.

 Filters are useful in a variety of contexts.
 For example, most forms have multiple textfields.
 You would need to use a filter if they do not have labels or if there are multiple labels with the same value, as a locator would not work in such a scenario.